maxcrees/tbl.typ/README.typ

   - `||` (double vertical line)

-- You may need to apply the #link-label(`e`) column modifier to one or more of the rightmost columns in order to minimize their width.
-This appears to be a more fundamental issue with Typst or `tablex` at the moment.

 - The #link-label(`w(...)`) (minimum #strong[w]idth) column modifier
   currently only sets the width of text blocks; it does not yet affect other table cells.